Export your products with Shopping ads

 To make sure that consumers can connect information they see on Google with the information that they see on your website, you must clearly label the relevant costs and submit information in your product data accordingly.

 - Make sure your landing pages are up to date.
-Dynamically switching the content, such as language or currency, on your landing pages based on user location is against Google Shopping requirements.
+Dynamically switching the content, such as language or currency, on your landing pages based on user location is against Shopping ads requirements.
 Learn more about landing page requirements

 - Create a Shopping campaign as you normally would, using a new campaign name and your new country of sale.
 You’ll also need to setup your maximum cost-per-click and daily budget, which do not need to match those of your original feed.